auth0/auth0-cli/README.md

 Whether or not you've created the application using the CLI or the management dashboard, you'll be able to test logging in using a specific application.

-If you have the client ID, you may specify it via the `--client-id` flag, otherwise a prompt will be presented:
+If you have the client ID, you may pass it as an argument, otherwise a prompt will be presented:

 ```bash